The Story

 Conclusion

-The Bilsborrow Vicarage project demonstrates how focused, fabric-first retrofit can significantly improve the performance of existing Church estate homes without the need for major system change or invasive renewables installation.
+The Home Retrofit Bilsborrow project demonstrates how a focused, fabric-first approach can significantly improve energy efficiency in existing Church estate homes without the need for major system change or invasive renewables installation.

-This project forms part of the Diocese of Blackburn’s wider decarbonisation pathway and contributes to improved comfort and long term energy efficiency across the estate.
+This project forms part of the Diocese of Blackburn’s wider decarbonisation pathway and contributing to improved comfort, reduced carbon emissions, and long-term energy efficiency across the estate.

 Our Accreditations